MontoyaR/DP_OptimalBinarySearchTree/README.md

 -   Provide a README file explaining the structure of your implementation, decision designs, and how to execute your program.

 ## Optimal Binary Search Tree Performance Chart
+*The run for 100,000 keys was unable to complete because it took a long time.
+The Root, Weight, and Cost Matrices for the 10,000 keys were unable to be uploaded to Github due to Github's 100MB commit limit.*

 | Run | Time (sec) | File                             |
 |-----|------------|----------------------------------|
 | 1   | 0.0115226  | OBST.10.keys.txt                 |